18 Baby Oil FAQs: Is Baby Oil Good for Your Skin?

 No. You should never use baby oil as a lubricant during sex.
 Although your favorite baby oil product may look and feel just like your preferred name-brand lube, it’s simply not formulated for internal use.

-Baby oil has a tendency to trap and harbor bacteria and is more difficult to wash off in the shower than water-based lube.
-Stick to a good sex-specific lubricant!
+Baby oil has a tendency to trap and harbor bacteria.
+It is also more difficult to wash off in the shower than water-based lubes.
+Stick to a good sex-specific lubricant for optimal results.

 16. Does baby oil make you sweat?